DigiDevZ/MVVM-Kotlin-PC-Game-deal-finder/README.md

 # MVVM-Kotlin-PC-Game-deal-finder
 [Kotlin] Android App for finding deals on PC games, data derived from the CheapShark API.

+# To view most up to date and current work, please select "dev" branch.

 ## Purpose

 ## Kotlin & Android Technology used/why